-We discourage bringing children who are not having a service performed.
+- We strongly discourage bringing children who are not having a service performed.

-Dogs in the Salon .
-We love dogs.
-It's ridiculous how much we love dogs.
+We love animals.
 Many of us have adopted from Pets Alive and we’ve hosted fundraisers for them in the past.
-We do not, however, love dogs in the salon.
+We do not, however, love pets in the salon.
 They get bored.
 They wrap their leashes around the stylist’s feet and chairs.
-Sometimes they bark.
+Sometimes dogs bark.
 Sometimes they pee.
 Sometimes people want to keep them in carriers that take up space around the stylists feet.
 Sometimes they want to hold them in their lap and then the dog doesn’t like the blow dryer.
 Sometimes we have to worry about spilling color on them.
 Sometimes people say their dog is a service dog.
 We have a real, bonafide service dog who comes with one of our clients and that dog is the real deal; fascinating to watch and so well trained that he sits quietly by his owner who genuinely needs that dog to function effectively in public.
 According to Texas law, we can ask only two questions when somebody says their dog is a service dog:

 1. Is the dog a service animal required because of a disability? and 2; What work or task has the dog been trained to perform?

 We respectfully ask that if your dog is not a real service dog trained to help you with a disability, please do not bring it to the salon.
 A comfort dog or emotional support dog is not a service dog under Texas or ADA law and there are no requirements of us to allow it inside the salon.
 We realize this may sound cold and harsh, but after experiencing a salon full of yapping, excited dogs in the past, we had to lay down the law to keep from driving some of our guests crazy.